 What I’m Currently Selling

-It’s a lucrative product with an average revenue around $2,000 a month.
+It’s a lucrative product with an average revenue of around $2,963 a month.
 During the summer months, it does significantly better.
-For instance, in May of 2017, it grossed $3,595.
+For instance, in May of 2018, it grossed $5,967.

-I created it two years ago and it’s been consistently selling on my site.
-I promote it with a sales box at the bottom of every blog post about swimming pool maintenance.
-It’s also part of my 10-part new subscriber email automation in Mailchimp.
+It’s been consistently selling on my site since I created it in 2015.
+I promote it with a sales box at the bottom of every blog post about pool maintenance.
+It’s also part of every weekly email campaign we send out with MailChimp.

-The reason I’m adding another product to my website is that I’m shifting my focus away from affiliate income.
-I talk about this in my last article about how Amazon fucked my business.
+The reason I’m adding another product to my website is that I’m trying to shift the main portion of my business revenue away from affiliate income.
+I talk about this in an article about how Amazon fucked my business.

-Can I sell more products as an upsell rather than just a standalone product?
+Can I sell more products and increase my revenue more effectively as an upsell rather than selling a standalone product?

 I worry about sales pages being too confusing, and giving people too many options which may lead to “analysis paralysis.”
 According to Wikipedia…